-- Next step is to subtract this figure from your take-home pay.
-This will help you determine how much you can spend on your new home on a monthly basis.
+- The next step is to subtract this figure from your take-home pay.
+This will help you determine how much you can spend on your new home every month.

 Apart from this, you need to get pre-approved for a mortgage.
 Preapprovals are usually free.
-In fact, research shows that preapproved buyers have 97 percent purchasing power of buyers.
+Research shows that preapproved buyers have 97 percent purchasing power of buyers.
 Besides this, buying a home is easier if you’re preapproved because of the maximum loan amount, as well as the type of financing, are already determined.
 Thus, you can house hunt within your budget.

 Mistake#2—Being Swept Away Easily

 First-time buyers often don’t invest time in market research.
 They easily fall in love with the first few homes that they visit.
 And that is what costs them big in the long run.
 It is important to understand that market research is crucial to purchase the right home.
 You must evaluate the different options available on the market before you decide which home to invest in.
 Jumping the gun right away could lead you to overpay.
 You may also find yourself stuck with a home with low resale value.

 Therefore, if the first home that you visit is the one you like and fear that it will get sold quickly, then don’t worry.
 Be patient and shop around.
 Explore your options first because you will give an offer.
 Even if that home gets sold, you can easily find a similar type of home in the same neighborhood.